SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Some languages implement assoc arr as primitives, these then often have their own syntax for interaction.
 Java implements associative arrays via things implementing the <code>Map</code> interface, e.g. <code>HashMap</code>, both defined over two generics.
 JS implements associative arrays via the <code>Map</code> and <code>WeakMap</code> classes. objects (esp. object literals) also perform many of the operations we would expect of associative arrays.
-Lua implements associative arrays via tables (in fact, tables are the only data structure in lua).
+In literals, key-value pairs are generally separated with , (e.g. keyval, keyval) Lua implements associative arrays via tables (in fact, tables are the only data structure in lua).
 A lua table can be created the {} literal, like so {key = value, ...}
 A lua table can be accessed via dot and square bracket notation.
 (Perhaps move this to its own thing-access section)